django/asgiref/docs/introduction.rst

 ASGI is a spiritual successor to
-`WSGI <https://www.python.org/dev/peps/pep-3333/>`_, the long-standing Python standard for compatability between web servers, frameworks, and applications.
+`WSGI <https://www.python.org/dev/peps/pep-3333/>`_, the long-standing Python standard for compatibility between web servers, frameworks, and applications.

 WSGI succeeded in allowing much more freedom and innovation in the Python web space, and ASGI's goal is to continue this onward into the land of